tca19/dict2vec/README.md

 This script will download the full English Wikipedia dump of November 2018, uncompress it and directly feed it into [Mahoney's parser script](http://mattmahoney.net/dc/textdata#appendixa).
-It also cuts the entire dump into two smaller datasets : one containing the first 50M tokens (enwiki-50M), and the other one containing the first 200M tokens (enwiki-200M).
+It also cuts the entire dump into two smaller datasets: one containing the first 50M tokens (enwiki-50M), and the other one containing the first 200M tokens (enwiki-200M).
-We report the following filesizes :
+We report the following filesizes:

-  * enwiki-50M  : 296MB
+  * enwiki-50M: 296MB
-  * enwiki-200M : 1.16GB
+  * enwiki-200M: 1.16GB
-  * enwiki-full : 26GB
+  * enwiki-full: 26GB

 Cite this paper